Genevieve Lacey

 Reference Group

-Mat Trinca is the Director of the National Museum of Australia, Chair of ICOM Australia, and Co-Chair of the Australia Singapore Arts Group.
-Under Mat’s leadership, the National Museum has developed strongly engaged national and international programs that focus on bringing alive the stories of Australia for audiences around the country and overseas.
-The Museum has partnerships and programs with a range of cultural institutions abroad, including organisations in Singapore, China, Japan, Vietnam, France, Germany, Sweden and the United Kingdom.
+Mat Trinca is Professor of Museum Practice at the Australian National University, Chair of Blue Shield Australia and a Commissioner for Culture and Olympic Heritage advising the International Olympic Committee.
+He also serves on the boards of the UKARIA Cultural Centre and the Canberra Symphony Orchestra.
+He was formerly the Director of the National Museum of Australia, from 2014 to 2024.
+Under Mat’s leadership, the National Museum developed strongly engaged national and international programs that focused on bringing alive the stories of Australia for audiences around the country and overseas.
+The Museum forged partnerships and programs with a range of cultural institutions abroad, including organisations in Singapore, China, Japan, Vietnam, France, Germany, Sweden and the United Kingdom.

 Julian Canny